TRUECOMMERCEDK/f5ltm_exporter/README.md

 ---

 ## Security Notes
-- iControl REST uses HTTPS; this exporter skips certificate verification by default (`InsecureSkipVerify=true`).
+- iControl REST uses HTTPS; certificate verification can be disabled with --tls-skip-verify (for testing only).
-  You can harden it later with proper CA handling.
+- The exporter performs a **login and logout per scrape**, ensuring no long-lived sessions remain active.
 - Credentials are passed via flags; consider using environment variables or a secrets manager for production.

 ---